Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Latency Bounds for PBFT

 We quantify the latency of \pbft in both bad and good cases.
 For the bad case we assume that the protocol starts during the asynchronous period.
 Given a value $\val$ broadcast before $\GST$, we quantify how quickly after $\GST$ all correct processes deliver $\val$.
 For simplicity, we assume that timeouts are high enough at $\GST$ and that $\leader(\B)$ is correct. \begin{theorem} Assume that before $\GST$ all correct processes start executing the protocol and one of them broadcasts $\val$.
 Let $\B$ be defined as in Theorem~\ref{thm:smr-sync-correct} and assume that $\leader(\B)$ is correct and at $\GST$ each correct process has $\durationrecovery > 6\delta$ and $\durationexecution > 4\delta$.
 Then all correct processes deliver $\val$ by $\GST+\rho + \max\{\rho+\delta, 6\Delta\} + 4\Delta+\max\{\rho, \delta\} + 7\delta$. \end{theorem}

 Although the latency bound looks complex, its main message is simple: \pbft recovers after a period of asynchrony in bounded time.
 This time is dominated by multiples of $\Delta$; without the assumption that $\leader(\B)$ is correct it would also be multiplied by $f$ due to going over up to $f$ views with faulty leaders.
-To show the bound, we take advantage of the latency guarantees of our synchronizer (Theorem~\ref{thm:smr-sync-correct}).
-In more detail, the bound has to account for an unfavorable scenario where the last view $\B-1$ of the asynchronous period is not operational (e.g., not all correct processes enter it).
-In this case, to deliver $\val$ the protocol first needs to bring all correct processes into the same view $\B$.
-To bound the time required for that, we first use Property~\ref{eq:gen-bounded-entry:main} to determine the latest time when a correct process can enter $\B-1$: $\GST+\rho+2\delta$.
-We then add the time such a process may spend in $\B-1$ before it detects that $\val$ is taking too long to get delivered and call $\padvance$: $\max\{\rho+\delta,6\Delta\} +4\Delta$, where $6\Delta$ and $4\Delta$ come from the maximal timeout values.
-The first clause of Property~\ref{eq:lat-bound1:main} then shows that all correct processes will enter $\B$ within an additional $\delta$, i.e., $\tl{\B} \le \GST+\rho+\max\{\rho+\delta,6\Delta\}+4\Delta+3\delta$.
-Finally, we add the time for $\val$ to be delivered in $\B$: $\max\{\rho, \delta\} + 4\delta$.
+In \tr{\ref{app:pbftlatency}}{\npbftlatency} we show the bound using the latency guarantees of our synchronizer (Properties~\ref{eq:gen-bounded-entry:main} and~\ref{eq:lat-bound1:main} in Theorem~\ref{thm:smr-sync-correct}).

 We now consider the case when the protocol starts during the synchronous period, i.e., after $\GST$.
 The following theorem quantifies how quickly all correct processes enter the first functional view, which in this case is view $1$.
 If $\leader(1)$ is correct, it also quantifies how quickly a broadcast value $\val$ is delivered by all correct processes.
 The bound takes into account the following optimization: in view $1$ the processes do not need to exchange $\NEWLEADER$ messages.
-Then, after the systems starts up, the protocol delivers values within $4\delta$, which matches an existing lower bound of $3\delta$ for the delivery time starting from the leader~\cite{ittai-good-case}.
-The proof of the theorem exploits the second clause of Property~\ref{eq:lat-bound1:main}. \begin{theorem} Assume that all correct processes start the protocol after\/ $\GST$ with $\durationrecovery > 5\delta$ and $\durationexecution > 4\delta$.
+Then, after the systems starts up, the protocol delivers values within $4\delta$, which matches an existing lower bound of $3\delta$ for the delivery time starting from the leader~\cite{ittai-good-case}. \begin{theorem} Assume that all correct processes start the protocol after\/ $\GST$ with $\durationrecovery > 5\delta$ and $\durationexecution > 4\delta$.
 Then the $\B$ defined in Theorem~\ref{thm:smr-sync-correct} is equal to $1$ and $\tl{1}\leq \taelast{0} + \delta$.
 Furthermore, if a correct process broadcasts $\val$ at $t \ge \GST$ and $\leader(1)$ is correct, then all correct processes deliver $\val$ by $\max\{t, \taelast{0}+\delta\} + 4\delta$. \end{theorem}